Tobz112/wind-turbine-predictive-maintenance-automl/README.md

 ## Setup

 Developed in Google Colab, reading data from Google Drive — update the file paths at the top of each notebook to point to your own copy of the [CARE to Compare dataset](https://www.kaggle.com/datasets/azizkasimov/wind-turbine-scada-data-for-early-fault-detection) (Wind Farm A) to rerun.
-Run the baseline and two AutoML notebooks first, then `Model_Comparison.ipynb` and `Novelty_Cost_Senstive_Evaluation.ipynb`.
+Run the baseline and two AutoML notebooks first, then `Model_Comparison.ipynb` and `Novelty_Cost_Sensitive_Evaluation.ipynb`.

 ## Planned next steps